yehorderehus/CRS-trajectory/dev.md

 - Graph may stop updating with period of time or after some button actions.

 **TODOs:**
 - Implement correct calculation of the trajectory based on altitude and acceleration with rotation.
+(Too costly task)